Where are our products made?

 A note on Freighting Methods

-For many years, shipping has been an invisible cost of our consumer habits, a necessary evil to get products from one place to another.
-However, as awareness of climate change and carbon footprints grows, the impact of different shipping methods on the environment has come under increasing scrutiny.
-It’s time to shed light on the carbon costs of various shipping methods and understand how our choices can make a difference.
+Shipping has long been an invisible cost of consumer habits.
+However, as awareness of climate change grows, the environmental impact of different shipping methods has come under scrutiny.
+Here's how various methods stack up:

 Air Freight